 An officer’s goal is to regain control as soon as possible while protecting the community.
 Use of force is an officer’s last option — a necessary course of action to restore safety in a community when other practices are ineffective.

 Injuries may occur in any use-of-force incident, and police should ensure that those injured receive medical aid and that the family of any injured person is notified.

 Excessive force.
 The frequency of police use-of-force events that may be defined as justified or excessive is difficult to estimate .
-There is no national database of officer-involved shootings or incidents in which police use excessive force.
-Most agencies keep such records, but no mechanism exists to produce a national estimate.
+There has been no national database of officer-involved shootings or incidents in which police use excessive force.
+On January 1, 2019 the FBI launched a national use-of-force data collection.